pfeodrippe/blog/src/posts/pitoco.md

 -   Indicate which functions can be REPLed in isolation?
 -   Inline schemas into code

-Well... lots of stuff to do, let's see what we can do.
-Open an issue or create a PR if you have any idea as well
+Well... lots of stuff to pay, let's see what's useful.
+Open an issue or create a PR if you have any idea as well o/

-[^gravie]: (we are hiring, send a email our [CTO](mcameron@gravie.com))
+[^gravie]: (we are hiring, send a email our [CTO](mailto:mcameron@gravie.com))